Akerasoft/open9button/README.md

-# Extenmote: NES/SNES/N64/Gamecube/Genesis/Atari to Wiimote/NES Classic adapter firmware
+# Open9button: NES Classic controller with HOME button to Wiimote/NES Classic adapter firmware

-This is a firmware for using a variety of controllers on a Wii/Wii U through a Wii remote.
+This is a firmware for using a NES controller on a Wii/Wii U through a Wii remote.
 The NES Classic edition is also supported.

 ## Project homepage

-Schematics and additional information such as button mappings are available on the project homepage:
+This is based on Extenmote
 English: [Extenmote](http://www.raphnet.net/electronique/extenmote/index_en.php)
 French: [Extenmote](http://www.raphnet.net/electronique/extenmote/index.php)

+This derivative is a controller pcb board or an arcade board.

+Schematics and additional information such as button mappings are available on the project homepage:

+English: TODO

 ## Supported micro-controller(s)